 Integrating eCommerce businesses with a third-party payment gateway is a cost-effective, easy, and reliable means of accepting payments.
-Through this method, merchants will explore several options such as prepaid digital wallets, net banking, credit and debit cards.
+Through this method, merchants will explore options such as prepaid digital wallets, net banking, and credit and debit cards.
 This gives customers plenty of flexibility when transacting with your business.
 Although third-party payment gateways might look similar to the bank payment gateway, they are more user-friendly, easy to use, and easy to integrate with an existing business.
-In most cases, third-party payments do not charge maintenance costs or any kind of hidden fees.
+In most cases, third-party payments do not charge maintenance costs or hidden fees.
 Another advantage is the options of payment availed to a user, such as Quick Response (QR) codes, UPI, and wallets.

 Differences Between Second Party and Third-Party Payment Gateways

-Second-party payments have charge high setup fees while it is not costly to set up a third-party payment gateway.
+Second-party payments charge high setup fees while it is not costly to set up a third-party payment gateway.

-Second-party payment gateways are difficult and lengthy to integrate and might require technical expertise,while third-party payment gateways are easy to integrate and do not demand coding experience.
+Second-party payment gateways are difficult and lengthy to integrate and might require technical expertise, while third-party payment gateways are easy to integrate and do not demand coding experience.

 There are payment gateways that will allow you to set up custom payment links and send them to customers either via messengers, email, chatbots, or SMS.
 The payment link is customized with your customer’s amount to pay your business and takes them directly to their digital wallet.
 Well, seems like a smart way to streamline your business and accept payments.

 Businesses can create custom-branded checkout pages where customers can make payments.
 Most of these pages require no technical coding experience, and a drag-&-drop page builder such as Elementor could come in handy.
 Through such pages, you can easily track down your payments flexibly.
 Most businesses create custom-branded payment forms to collect ticket sales, fees, and donations.